...

 Meditation:

 Meditation involves focusing attention in a calm, controlled way.
 Meditating may have multiple benefits for both the brain and the body.
-It can benefit the brain by slowing brain aging and increasing the brain’s ability to process information.
+It can benefit the brain by slowing brain ageing and increasing the brain’s ability to process information.

 Visualising: